brianlimtt/TER/Projects.md

   - Linear Regression Fix Blog: <a href="https://brianlimtt.github.io/TER-blog/blogs/2025-11-18-lin-reg-fix.html">Fixing Linear Regression</a><br>

   - Author: <strong>Brian Lim</strong><br>

+  This page is no longer being consistently updated.
+To see the most recent work, see the blog page.

   - Language/Tools: Markdown, HTML, Jekyll, YAML, HTML, and CSS <br>